-Waddell spent nearly 10 years of his professional career as director of marketing and sponsorships for Richardson Sports in Charlotte, N.C., where he was responsible for the advertising and corporate sponsorships for the Carolina Panthers Football Club.
+Waddell spent nearly 10 years of his professional career as Director of Marketing and Sponsorships for Richardson Sports in Charlotte, North Carolina, where he was responsible for the advertising and corporate sponsorships for the Carolina Panthers Football Club.
 He helped generate over $100 million of revenue for the 1995 through 2002 NFL seasons.

-Prior to joining the Carolina Panthers, Waddell was the president and co-owner of Waddell Distributors, Inc., where he managed and funded a bottled water franchise for a three-year period.
+While working with the Carolina Panthers, Waddell became the President and co-owner of Waddell Distributors, Inc., where he managed and funded a bottled water franchise for a three-year period.

-Waddell served as an assistant commissioner for the Big Ten Conference from December 1990 to July 1994, where he created and supervised Big Ten Conference marketing and licensing programs.
+Waddell served as Assistant Commissioner for the Big Ten Conference from December 1990 to July 1994, where he created and supervised Big Ten Conference marketing and licensing programs.
 He also served as a representative to the Big Ten Conference compliance committee, minority advisory commission, sports medicine committee and the promotions and public relations committee.
-He served as the conference liaison to athletics directors, head football coaches and track and field coaches.
+He served as the conference liaison to Athletic Directors, head football coaches and track and field coaches.

 Waddell is a 1975 graduate of North Carolina at Chapel Hill with a bachelor's degree in industrial relations.
-He is the last three-sport letterman at UNC, earning letters in football (1972-74), track (1973) and basketball (1973-74).
-He was an All-ACC football player and earned All-America honors from The Sporting News in 1974.
+He is the last three-sport letterman at UNC, earning letters in football (1972-1974), track (1973) and basketball (1973-1974).
+He was an All-ACC football player and earned All-American honors from The Sporting News in 1974.
 He also received The Patterson Medal in 1975, which is the highest athletic award at UNC.
 Waddell played professional football with the Tampa Bay Buccaneers, Seattle Seahawks and San Diego Chargers.
 He earned his master's degree in business from UNC in 1984.

 Waddell and his wife, Sandra, have three grown children: Christa, Cassandra and Cortez.